Our Trip to the National Parks in Colorado,

 Based on the numerous signs on the road going into town,

-the Wall Drug Store must own the entire town.
+the Wall Drug Store must own the entire

 The Wall Drug Store runs an entire block!